Bordello of Blood: Production

 The production budget was $2.5 million.
 Gilbert Adler was hired to direct, having previously been a showrunner for Tales from the Crypt.
 Adler and A.L.
 Katz rewrote Gale and Zemeckis' script to make the film more modern.
 Corey Feldman, who was friends with executive producer Richard Donner and had previously acted in an episode of Tales, was cast in the film as Caleb.
-Adler and Katz wanted Daniel Baldwin to play Rafe Guttman, and Robin Givens to play Lilith.
+Adler and Katz wanted Daniel Baldwin to play Rafe Guttman, Bridgette Wilson to play Katherine and Robin Givens to play Lilith.
 Executive producer Joel Silver, however, wanted Dennis Miller to play Rafe, and Angie Everhart to play Lilith.
 Silver had recently produced a movie with a supermodel in a leading role, and while Everhart, whose only previous performance was a minor role in Last Action Hero, was not a trained actress, Silver thought "supermodel actresses" was "the next big thing".
 Everhart was introduced to Silver by Sylvester Stallone, who suggested her for the part of Lilith.
 Miller, who did not want to make the film, said he would play the lead for $1 million, but Universal refused to put up this salary for Miller, so Silver cut $750,000 from the special effects budget to hire Miller.

 The movie was filmed in Vancouver because of Silver's past union disputes, and Katz described the Canadian production crew as being inexperienced.
 In addition, Vancouver's limited night hours in July and August caused problems trying to film night scenes.
 Miller disliked his character's scripted dialogue and once he started filming, he proceeded to improvise nearly all of his dialogue.
 The Bordello of Blood shoot was rescheduled to work around the shooting of Dennis Miller Live, and the Canadian crew became angry at Miller because the filming schedule prevented their seeing their families on the weekends.
 On some days, Miller's assistant told the production that he was too tired to show up, which meant that some of Miller's scenes had to be shot without him with the script supervisor standing in for Miller.
 The cast became angry at Miller, and the script supervisor sometimes did not remember all of Miller's improvised dialogue, which led to continuity problems.